pratikpawar004/stockpile-volume-computation/README.md

 ---

-## Output
+## Final Volume Output

-Estimated Stockpile Volume:

-0.0099 m3
+The volume of the stockpile is: 0.0099 m3

 ---